osamaqarem/react-native-image-colors/README.md

 ### Notes

-- There is an [example](https://github.com/osamaqarem/react-native-image-colors/blob/master/example/App.js) react-native project.
+- There is an [example](https://github.com/osamaqarem/react-native-image-colors/blob/master/example/App.js) app.
 - Since the implementation of each platform is different you can get different color results for each.